Zubax/newtdrive_nd500_34v/README.md

 The overcurrent protection is configured to trigger at ~47 A using a 1k resistor connected to the `OC_adj` pin (R1 on the connector PCB).

+## Release notes

+### Sadulli v1.0 (January 2021)

+First stable release.
+There have been no substantial changes compared to the pre-production revision.

 ## License